 We have all heard about the challenges to California’s water supply in the news.
-Governor Brown just issued an executive order mandating a 25% water use reduction statewide.
-Recent estimations have predicted that the state of California has approximately a 20 year supply of fresh water left of a depleting fresh water supply, at current usage rates.
+Estimates have predicted that the state of California has approximately a 20 year supply of fresh water left of a depleting fresh water supply, at current usage rates.
 We have read that rainfall in California is actually reverting to historical level of the past millennium and that the relatively abundant rainfall over that corresponds to California’s development boom over the last 100 years is an anomaly!
 With continued development and food production demands on California, something clearly must be done now.
 Can you think of a better example of unsustainability??

 The issues are not isolated to California.
 Water issues exist around the world and throughout the US.
 In New Mexico, the water depletion situation is even worse than in California with only a 10 year supply at current usage rates.
 Groundwater depletion is happening across the western US and efforts to curb water use across the country have been underwhelming.
 It is true that per capita water use has stabilized over the past 10-15 years, but we need to actually reduce it to levels that truly are sustainable.
 The technology exists to do this and here I will describe some (of many) ways this can be done.
 Granted, these examples may be rather aspirational, high tech steps that not all people will do, but my intent is to show what is possible with today’s technology.
 In these cases, the idea of installing a fully off the grid water system is fully justified both financially and practically.
 The point is that our current water situation need not cause the dire consequences we are now facing.

-Here, we give three actual examples of Ecovie clients who are planning to have off-the-grid water management systems for their residences.
-All are designed to be reliably off-the grid regardless of location.
+Here, we give three actual examples of Ecovie clients who planned to have off-the-grid water management systems for their residences.
+All were designed to be reliably off-the grid regardless of location.
 But first, let’s define what we mean by off the grid regarding water.
 An off the grid water system:

 - Uses no municipal water supply, even in drought conditions